Skip to main content

 caution

-The selected driver must be compatible with the GPU nodes and supported by NVIDIA GPU Operator, otherwise the cluster will not be able to allocate GPU resources.
-Check supported drivers at Platform Support.
+The selected driver must be compatible with both the GPU nodes and the NVIDIA GPU Operator; otherwise, the cluster will not be able to allocate GPU resources.
+It is crucial to check for the most compatible driver version on the NVIDIA GPU Operator Platform Support.
+You can find and download drivers from the NVIDIA Driver.

-Deploying the NVIDIA GPU Operator via Helm
+NVIDIA GPU Operator

 values.yaml